JustinMorgan/StickyTableColumns/README.md

 ## Why this is different from all the other "fixed table headers" implementations

 The tricky part of this is that the table's auto-stretch behavior is preserved.
-If the "sticky" cell is taller than the rest of the row, the other cells will stretch to match it.
-Otherwise, the "sticky" cell will stretch to match the rest of the row.
+If the "sticky" cell is taller than the rest of the row, the other cells will grow to match it.
+Otherwise, the "sticky" cell will grow to match the rest of the row.

-There are plenty of other solutions available for the sticky-cell problem, but as far as I can tell, none of them support dynamically stretching/shrinking to fit cell content the way ordinary HTML tables do.
+There are plenty of other solutions available for the sticky-cell problem, but as far as I can tell, none of them support dynamically stretching/shrinking to fit cell content the way vanilla HTML tables do.
+This can be awkward when you don't want to hard-code the row height in advance.

 ## What's in here